islco/sudo/source/_posts/2016-11-10-redis-leaderboard.md

 ```

-Now to create our leaderboard, all we need is to just sort by score.
-We want to display the top 25 players.
-To do so we can query our model:
+Now, to create our leaderboard, all we need is to just sort by score.
+In our case, we want to display the top 25 players.
+To do so we first query our model:

 ```
 Player.objects.order_by('-top_score')[:25]
 ```

-To make things simple we can display these players in a ListView
-and loop through the results in our template.
+Next, we simply display these players in a ListView and loop through the results in the template.

 ```